 Samples for Sanger Sequencing and STR Fragment analysis can be submitted directly to the CGI (Beach Hall, room 201), or by using the DropBox service (see below).
 All submissions must be accompanied by completed online form submission found here

 See table below for a complete list of service types as well as descriptions for each service.
+NOTE: The per sample rates listed in the table below are internal rates.
+Please contact the CGI for external pricing for non-UCONN members.

 Sanger Sequencing DropBox Locations and Submission Policies